 Being exposed, or left outdoors, the pipe will harden and eventually crack.
 Using PEX for compressed air is also said, in some cases, to allow tiny amounts of air to leak through the plastic itself which is of course not by any means ideal in compressed air systems.

 There are very few (if any) PEX pipes that are stated as actually being sufficient to use with compressed air because most don’t specify.
 Therefore it is important to check the pressure ratings of the pipe and compare them with your compressor output before purchasing some.

-Insulation may be worth considering, as the lack of for PEX piping could lead to very unfortunate outcomes.
-It is not as good as a conductor for heat and cold as metal materials are which can make it an admirable choice.
+Insulation may be worth considering, as the lack of PEX piping could lead to very unfortunate outcomes.
+It is not as good as a conductor of heat and cold as metal materials are which can make it an admirable choice.

-KEY POINT: PEX is NOT rated for compressed air but instead is rated as water pipe.
-Yes, many people use PEX for compressed air lines, however this should come with the realisation you’re using something for which it’s makers do not recommend, approve or condone.
+Note: PEX is NOT rated for compressed air but instead is rated as a water pipe.
+Yes, many people use PEX for compressed airlines, however, this should come with the realization you’re using something for which its makers do not recommend, approve or condone.

 What Pressure Does PEX Pipe Burst?

 Curious about the different types of PEX pipe?
 Here’s an informational YouTube video!
 Also, check out our Pex A vs Pex B Pipe & Fittings guide!

 It is advised that a PEX-AL-PEX combination, simply called PAP pipes, is the best for compressed air to deal with high pressures as it has little or no vapor permeability.
 PAP is widely used in commercial and residential plumbing networks and more importantly, in pressure services on compressed gas and compressed air systems.

 PAP is specifically made for airlines and contains an aluminum layer sandwiched between two layers of PEX, though it is a little bit more expensive, it is a lot stronger.
 The finished product is flexible, bendable, non-corroding, and resistant to most oils.